spustlik/SolutionEx/SolutionExtensions/overview.md

     * Merged using ILMerge to one exe because referenced dlls are incompatible with vsix
     * merged exe is copied to lib folder and copyied with project
     * some classes from package are linked, not referenced
-* extension assembly
+* extension assembly (in-process mode)
     * cannot be reloaded, so it is using copy dll to new path, change of assembly name (using Mono.Cecil)
-    * it will not work if it is using some other re-compiled assembly
+    * it will not work if it is using some other re-compiled assembly, so you must use "Out of process" option
     * but can work only for methods reflection
 * Mono.Cecil
     * referenced only one dll, not whole package